-For about $600, this notebook provides enough speed and power to use for both game development and graphics programming.
+For about $600, this notebook provides enough speed and power for game development and graphics programming.

-It’s powered with the most recent 11th Gen Intel Core i5-1135G7 quad-core processor, coupled with 8GB of RAM and an integrated Intel Iris Xe Graphics GPU which is decent for some medium graphics-intensive gaming titles.
+It’s powered with the most recent 12th Gen Intel Core i5-1235U quad-core processor, coupled with 8GB of RAM and an integrated Intel Iris Xe Graphics GPU, which is decent for some medium graphics-intensive gaming titles.

 Enough said?
 Additionally, it has 512GB SSD storage, making it the best high-performance notebook for programming and gaming in its price range.

 Being a working programmer means you need a good keyboard.
 The Acer Aspire 5 also includes an awesome keyboard with tactile backlit keys.
 If you want to work without wires on the go, the battery backup of 9 hours is something you would really admire!

 Additionally, it has an additional RAM slot and a DVD reader to help you with storage in the long run, which can be a huge plus if you game on the notebook or intend to use this system to get a few massive developments.
 You can always replace the DVD slot to get more storage space, which opens room for future-proofing.

 The Tactile Keyboard and the durable, future-proof build rightly make the Acer Aspire 5 among the best affordable laptop for programming of 2023.

 - Sound quality is top-notch

 - Runs cool even with a heavy load

 - Keyboard feels mushy